The Municipal Library - english version

 There are information boards and interactive information columns on every floor to help you find your way around, and direct you to the media or service you need.
 Staff at the information desk on the ground floor will be happy to answer any questions about orientation, and give you factual information.
 You will find topic-related details about the media collection and electronic access to information at the information desk in the relevant Section, as well as advice about the library.

 You can borrow audio guides, available free of charge from the information desk on the ground floor, which give you details about using the library, and information about its architecture.
-In the near future, smartphone users will have access to free apps with multimedia library information at Android Market and the Apple App Store.
-Just choose the library option from the home page or the printed programme.

 You can use the terminals on wall-mounted shelves to search the electronic catalogue: there are terminals on the ground floor near the lifts, and on all the other floors.
 The floor code (see adjacent example) given to each title in the catalogue shows you where to find the relevant shelf.
 The library code indicating the position on the shelf (e.g. Aal Schwa or 52 Boss) is also shown in the catalogue and affixed to all media items.